Welcome to World Wide Wood, the online home of Peter, Rebecca and Catherine Wood.

 cafe

 We were all very pleased with what we found there.
 Catherine loved the wagon full of kids toys and was disappointed to see that the kid sized table was already occupied.
 Peter and I were intrigued by the variety of the menu offerings.
 Peter had the “Chloe” (a turkey and muenster sandwich with a cranberry orange mayo) and I had the Thai Chicken Wrap.
 Both were delicious!
 It was difficult to choose from all the sandwiches, salads and burgers on the menu.
-They also had a huge selection of natural juices and bottled soda as well as a soda fountain serving Real City Soda.
+They also had a huge selection of natural juices with juicers from sites as JuicingDaily.net and bottled soda as well as a soda fountain serving Real City Soda.

 I particularly like that if you ‘eat in’ your sandwich comes on a real plate and you get a real glass for your fountain soda!
 It is great that they are doing their part to reduce waste.
 Overall, it is a comfortable, earth/health conscious, locally owned establishment.
 We will definitely be going back.